LCC-CIT/CS295N-CourseMaterials/Labs/Lab03/Lab3Instructions_CS295N.md

 - Decide what two models you will need.
 - Decide the relationship between the models.
 - Code the models.
+- Add input validation.

 #### Controllers

 You should already have an existing HTTP GET method that displays the view that will contain the data entry form.

 - Write an HTTP POST method that gets the information from the form, then displays a page containing all the message, story, or post just entered.
+- Check the model for valid data.

 #### Views

 - Add a data entry form to the message, story, or post view.
 Make the view strongly typed.
 - Add a view that shows one message story, or post.
 Make the view strongly typed.
+- Display error messages if the user enters invalid data.